marcosvital/publications/README.md

-# publications
+# Academicc publications
-Simple repo for sharing my academic publications
+This is a simple repo for sharing my academic publications.

+If you want to know more about my work, check my [website here](https://marcosvital.github.io/).